 I am interested here in the trick which makes certain Gaussian process regression problems soluble by making them local, i.e. Markov, with respect to some assumed hidden state, in the same way Kalman filtering does Wiener filtering.
+This means you get to solve a GP as an SDE.
 This trick is explained in an intro article in S. Särkkä, Solin, and Hartikainen (2013), based on previous work (Reece and Roberts 2010; Lindgren, Rue, and Lindström 2011; Särkkä and Hartikainen 2012; Hartikainen and Särkkä 2010; Solin 2016).
-Recent extensions include (Karvonen and Särkkä 2016; Nickisch, Solin, and Grigorevskiy 2018).
+The state of the art seems to be @ Recent extensions include (Karvonen and Särkkä 2016; Nickisch, Solin, and Grigorevskiy 2018).
 The idea is that if your covariance kernel is, or can be well approximated by, say, a rational function then it is possible to factorise it into a state space model tractably, which makes it cheap due to the favourable properties of such models.
 That sounds simple enough conceptually; I wonder about the practice.
 Possibly related, but I have not yet actually read: (Huber 2014).

 This complements, perhaps, the trick of fast Gaussian process calculations on lattices.